tonyhbc/my_web/content/home/gallery/gallery.md

 subtitle:

 design:
-  # Choose how many columns the section has.
+  # Choose how many columns as the section has.
 Valid values: 1 or 2.
   columns: '2'
 ---

-_Some of my casual photography works._
+> I am a _very_ amateur photographer.
+Here are some of my casual photography samples, which are mostly landscapes and architectures.

 {{< gallery >}}